-The parties will attempt to establish, through the use of experts, how much investors would have paid for the stock had there not been any fraud.
-Since there are many factors that determine stock price, recovery amounts may differ from investors’ economic losses.
+The parties will attempt to establish—through the use of experts—how much investors lost as a consequence of the wrongdoing.
+Since there are many factors that determine the amount of legally recoverable losses, recovery amounts may differ from investors’ economic losses.

 What if I sold my stock?

-What if live outside of the United States?
+What if I live outside of the United States?

-Investors who live outside the United States are still eligible to participate.
+Investors who live outside the United States are still eligible to participate as long

 Can I participate in more than one class action at a time?